-- Temperature control 5℃ to -35℃
+- Fermentation chiller temperature to -35℃

-- Stainless steel brazed plate heat exchanger
+- Stainless steel food grade plate heat exchanger

 - Glycol coolant flow rate up to 450LPM

-- Scroll and piston compressor available
+- High-quality scroll and piston compressor

-Your Premier Fermentation Chiller Manufacturer and Supplier Over 20 Years
+Your Leading Fermentation Chiller Manufacturer and Supplier Over 20 Years

-Fermentation chiller with the temperature control range of 5℃ to -35℃ and the temperature stability is +/- 2℃ to +/- 0.5℃, and the refrigeration capacity from 10KW to 280KW.
+Fermentation chiller with the temperature control range of 2℃ to -35℃ and the temperature stability is +/- 2℃ to +/- 0.5℃, and the refrigeration capacity from 10KW to 280KW.

-This kind of fermentation chiller has an inbuilt water tank as a open loop system.
-We call this is the buffer tank inside chiller.
+This kind of fermentation chiller has an inbuilt water tank as an open-loop system.
+We call this is the buffer tank inside the chiller.
 But the built-in glycol water pump is a must.

 The fermentation chillers designed and manufactured by TopChiller are always used in some special industrial applications like fermentation process in cooling the wort, controlling fermentation crash cooling vessels, prepackaging in breweries and beers.

 Other applications of fermentation chillers include product storage such as cold stabilization, room cooling for wineries, fermentation control, cold chilling the juice, cold storage of the final product for beverage, and drinking.

 Circulation between distillation tanks & stills heat removal for distilleries, control of fermentation temperatures, chilling after fermentation and storage cooling for kombucha processing, are other applications of fermentation chiller.